Eid-Nouh/Eid-Nouh/README.md

 ## About Me

 I am **Eid Nouh**, a passionate **Full-Stack Developer** with expertise in **Django**.
-I love building modern, scalable web applications with clean architecture, optimized backend systems, and interactive frontend interfaces.
+I enjoy building modern, scalable web applications with clean architecture, optimized backend systems, and interactive frontends.

-My focus is creating **production-ready full-stack platforms** where performance, architecture, and user experience work seamlessly together.

 ---